 Example: Kim is driving in the middle of a windstorm.
 Branches and debris are hitting her windshield and hood.
 At one point, her car slides to the left and she scrapes the car next to her.
 Kim does not stop because she thought the scraping noise was more debris.

-Here, a prosecutor would probably not pursue a hit and run charge because there was no criminal intent given Kim’s lack of knowledge.
+A prosecutor would probably not pursue a hit-and-run charge here because, given Kim’s lack of knowledge, there was no criminal intent.

-Further, the owner of the scratched vehicle could try and recover compensation for the scrape.
-The owner of the vehicle could do so by filing a civil lawsuit against Kim and showing that she was driving in a negligent manner.
+Further, the owner of the scratched vehicle could try to recover compensation for the scrape by filing a civil lawsuit against Kim and showing that she was driving negligently.

 Maybe, depending on the facts of the case.
-Recall that you may face a felony hit and run charge if you fled an accident scene that involved serious injury to someone else.
+Remember that you may face a felony hit-and-run charge if you fled an accident scene that involved serious injury to someone else.

 The key here is bodily injury to another person.
 If you were injured in an accident, but there was no other injured person, then a prosecutor will likely not pursue a felony charge.

-A prosecutor may decide to drop a hit and run charge if you did not stop at an accident scene because you were responding to some type of emergency.
+A prosecutor may decide to drop a hit-and-run charge if you did not stop at an accident scene because you were responding to an emergency.

 Example: Bob is driving his pregnant wife to the hospital.
 She went into labor a few minutes ago.
 Bob fails to stop at a stop sign.
 There is an accident resulting in damage to another car’s bumper.
 Bob does not stop and continues to the hospital.

-Here, Bob could likely get out of any later hit and run charge.
-As with a criminal case with lack of knowledge, Bob did not have any type of criminal intent.
+Here, Bob could likely avoid any later hit-and-run charge.
+As with a criminal case involving lack of knowledge, Bob did not have any criminal intent.
 He was merely trying to get his wife medical treatment.

 A civil compromise is where: